Raman Circular Dichroism and Quantum Geometry of Chiral Quantum Spin Liquids

 \textit{Raman response and light-matter coupling.--} The Loudon--Fleury (LF) formalism is a well-established exchange-scat-tering approach for calculating the Raman response in Mott insulators~\cite{LF1968,Shastry1990,Shastry1991}.
 It relies on the similarity between the Raman response and the exchange interaction $J^{\alpha\beta}_{ij}$ for a general spin Hamiltonian, where virtual electron hopping is partially assisted by photons~\cite{LF1968,Shastry1990,Shastry1991,Devereaux2006,Fu2017,Yang2021}.
 The electronic degrees of freedom can be integrated out to obtain an effective coupling of spin degrees of freedom to light via the general Raman vertex

 Here, $\bvec{e}^{s}$ and $\bvec{e}^{s^\prime}$ denote the polarization vectors of the incoming and outgoing photons and $\bvec{d}_{ij}$ is the vector connecting spins at sites $i, j$.

-Another approach, used for electronic systems, to compute the Raman response is the light-matter coupling (LMC) formalism~\cite{Topp2021}.
-It directly couples light to matter excitations, inherently connecting the response to the band topology.
-Within this phenomenological framework, minimal coupling $h(\bvec{k}) \rightarrow h\left( \bvec{k} +e \bvec{A} \right)$ is applied to the effective single-particle Hamiltonian, where $\bvec{A}$ is the vector potential.
+Another approach to computing the Raman response, commonly used for electronic tight binding models, is the light-matter coupling (LMC) formalism~\cite{Topp2021}.
+This framework directly couples light to matter excitations and naturally connects the response to the band topology.
+Within this phenomenological framework, minimal coupling is applied to the effective single-particle Hamiltonian $h(\bvec{k}) \rightarrow h\left( \bvec{k} +e \bvec{A} \right)$, where $\bvec{A}$ is the vector potential.
 The LMC tensors are then extracted from an expansion of the Hamiltonian in the vector potential,